Skip to content

 └── bar.py

-The ./src directory should be included in the src option (e.g., src = ["src"]), such that when resolving imports, my_package.foo is considered a first-party import.
+In this case, the ./lib directory should be included in the src option (e.g., src = ["lib"]), such that when resolving imports, my_package.foo is considered first-party.

 Type: list[str]